 I am often asked why I'm so passionate about advocacy.
 While many people (including myself) have personal reasons for wanting to get involved in infertility advocacy, here are five powerful reasons to consider participating:

-Empowerment: Because infertility may include loss and grief, but it doesn’t have to end there - you can turn your struggles into strengths!
+- Get empowered: Because infertility may include loss and grief, but it doesn’t have to end there.
+You can turn your struggles into strengths.

-Action: Because it's easy to participate, especially with Advocacy Day going virtual!
+- Take action: It's easy to participate, especially now that Advocacy Day is virtual!

-Find your ending and help others find theirs.
-We’re not alone, we’re 1 in 8.
-While this is a group no one ever wanted to be in, we are so much stronger together.
+- Find your ending and help others find theirs.
+We’re not alone, we’re 1 in 5.
+And while this is a group no one ever wanted to be in, we are so much stronger together.

-If you feel drawn to any number of the reasons listed above, please register for Advocacy Day and join us (virtually!) on May 18th.
-Want to dive a little deeper?
-Keep reading:
+Keep reading to dive a little deeper!
+If you feel drawn to any of these reasons, please register for Advocacy Day and join us (virtually) on April 25th.

-That infertility not only means you can't become a parent, it also means others cannot become aunts, uncles, grandparents - it means the end of a family's biological lineage
+- That infertility not only means you can't have a baby, it also means others cannot become aunts, uncles, grandparents - it means the end of a family's biological lineage

-This is the one word echoed throughout the years on Advocacy Day.
-When you take a step forward to tell legislators how vital family-building bills are, youchange.
-We change.
+Empowerment is the one word echoed over the years around Advocacy Day.
+When you take a step forward to tell legislators how vital family-building bills are, you change.
 I know it has changed me.
 Empowerment is a word that RESOLVE hears more often than any other.

 Advocacy Day provides a space to express frustrations over not being able to have the family you dreamed of on the timeline you expected (or at all).

-We carefully craft our stories so the full impact is felt, with legislators often staying silent, sometimes ending the session in tears.
-Legislators often have lots of questions, and we are able to explain why infertility is a disease that deserves their attention.
+We carefully craft our stories to ensure the full impact of our experiences are conveyed.
+Legislators often stay silent throughout our meetings, sometimes ending the session in tears.
+They also often have lots of questions, and we are able to explain why infertility is a disease that deserves their attention.

 Infertility can make us feel broken.
 Less than.
 Damaged.
 Helpless.
-Emotions that no one wants to feel.
+All emotions that no one wants to feel.
 But we have to remember that these feelings are not facts.